Learning Games Examples

 Rocksmith had color-coded tones coming towards the screen on lanes just like Guitar Hero games too.
 However, the difference was that Rocksmith uses actual electric guitars connected to your system to play the game.
 The tones you needed to hit to get scores in the game were the same tones you would hit to play the songs on the guitar.
 As you can imagine, this learning game taught many people how to play guitar.

 Ubisoft took this even further in the later Assassin’s Creed games by making the educational versions of the games.
 The Educational versions are complete learning games by having no violence and combat in them and guiding players through the locations in the game and giving historical information about the places and the related cultures.
-These games are some of the best examples of learning games for history subjects.
+These games are some of the best examples of learning games for historical subjects.

 Of course, Ubisoft is not the only video game design company that makes excellent learning games.
 There are many video game companies in this line of work.
 Another good example would be Double Fine Studios.